silicone roof coating system installed in LaGrange, Ohio.JPG

 • Have been maintained year after year

-Unfortunately, most building owners only seek roof help once the roof is leaking.
-In this case, the roof may not be eligible.
+Unfortunately, most building owners only seek roof help once their roof is leaking, and in this case, the roof may not be eligible.

 To find out, a roofing contractor will perform a roof inspection to determine the health of your roof.